gill28/javascript-html-practice/README.md

 # javascript-html-practice

-I took on this challenge myself and with a PSD file created, I developed the file into a website.
-I used HTML 5, CSS 3, Javascript, Jquery.
+This is a website that was built using HTML 5, CSS 3, Javascript and Jquery.
+I was assigned this challenge to create the Static page and build a Carousel.